shaobai-li/daily-assistant/README.md

-An agent that can help me manage my inspiration library.
+An agent that can help me manage my to-do list.